openhab/openhab-python/README.md

 **`execute`** callback **`input`** parameter

-Depending on which trigger type is used, corresponding [event objects](https://www.openhab.org/javadoc/latest/org/openhab/core/items/events/itemevent) are passed via the "input" parameter
+Depending on which trigger type is used, corresponding [event objects](https://www.openhab.org/javadoc/latest/org/openhab/core/items/events/itemevent) are passed via the `input` parameter

 The type of the event can also be queried via [AbstractEvent.getTopic](https://www.openhab.org/javadoc/latest/org/openhab/core/events/abstractevent)